tjguk/dojo-board/README.rst

 Board is an n-dimensional board, any of which dimensions can be of infinite size.
 (So if you have, say, 3 infinite dimensions, you have the basis for a Minecraft layout).
-Dimensions are zero-based.
+Dimensions are zero-based and negative indexes operate as they usually do in Python: working from the end of the dimension backwards.

 Cells on the board are accessed by item access, eg board[1, 2] or landscape[1, 1, 10].